-Accordingly, CEC and its campuses shall take all reasonable steps to adhere to at minimum the following principles in their financial aid operations:
+Accordingly, Brooks Institute shall take all reasonable steps to adhere to, at minimum, the following principles in their financial aid operations:

-- CEC and its campuses will not enter into any revenue-sharing arrangement with any lender.
+- Brooks Institute will not enter into any revenue-sharing arrangement with any lender.

-- No officer or employee of CEC or its campuses who is employed in the financial aid office or who otherwise has responsibilities with respect to education loans, or agent who has responsibilities with respect to education loans, will solicit or accept any gift from a lender, guarantor, or servicer of education loans.
+- No officer or employee of Brooks Institute who is employed in the financial aid office or who otherwise has responsibilities with respect to education loans, or agent who has responsibilities with respect to education loans, will solicit or accept any gift from a lender, guarantor or servicer of education loans.

-- No officer or employee who is employed in the financial aid office of CEC and its campuses or who otherwise has responsibilities with respect to education loans, or an agent who has responsibilities with respect to education loans, will accept from any lender or affiliate of any lender any fee, payment, or other financial benefit (including the opportunity to purchase stock) as compensation for any type of consulting arrangement or other contract to provide services to a lender or on behalf of a lender relating to education loans.
+- No officer or employee who is employed in the financial aid office of Brooks Institute or who otherwise has responsibilities with respect to education loans, or an agent who has responsibilities with respect to education loans, will accept from any lender or affiliate of any lender any fee, payment, or other financial benefit (including the opportunity to purchase stock) as compensation for any type of consulting arrangement or other contract to provide services to a lender or on behalf of a lender relating to education loans.

-- CEC and its campuses will not request or accept from any lender any offer of funds to be used for private education loans, including funds for an opportunity pool loan, to students in exchange for the institution providing concessions or promises regarding providing the lender with —
+- Brooks Institute will not request or accept from any lender any offer of funds to be used for private education loans, including funds for an opportunity pool loan, to students in exchange for the institution providing concessions or promises regarding providing the lender with:

-- CEC will comply with all applicable Federal and State requirements relating to the use of "preferred lender lists or arrangements."
+- Brooks Institute will comply with all applicable federal and state requirements relating to the use of preferred lender lists or arrangements.

-- CEC and its campuses will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.
+- Brooks Institute will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.

-- Any employee of CEC or its campuses who is employed in the financial aid office, or who otherwise has responsibilities with respect to education loans or other student financial aid, and who serves on an advisory board, commission, or group established by a lender, guarantor, or group of lenders or guarantors, is prohibited from receiving anything of value from the lender, guarantor, or group of lenders or guarantors, except that the employee may be reimbursed for reasonable expenses incurred in serving on such advisory board, commission, or group.
+- Any employee of Brooks Institute who is employed in the financial aid office, or who otherwise has responsibilities with respect to education loans or other student financial aid, and who serves on an advisory board, commission or group established by a lender, guarantor, or group of lenders or guarantors, is prohibited from receiving anything of value from the lender, guarantor, or group of lenders or guarantors, except that the employee may be reimbursed for reasonable expenses incurred in serving on such advisory board, commission or group.

-- CEC and its campuses will administer and enforce this Code of Conduct by, at a minimum, requiring that all of its agents with responsibilities with respect to education loans be annually informed of the provisions of this Code of Conduct.
+- Brooks Institute will administer and enforce this Code of Conduct by, at a minimum, requiring that all of its agents with responsibilities with respect to education loans be annually informed of the provisions of this Code of Conduct.